 Procrastination and burnout

-Procrastination and burnout are common challenges when preparing for the CFP exam.
-Many candidates delay studying, thinking they have plenty of time, which leads to cramming before the exam.
+Procrastination and burnout are the two most common traps in CFP exam prep.
+Many candidates delay studying, assuming they have plenty of time, then find themselves cramming in the final weeks.

 Overlooking key topics